Skip to main content Skip to footer

 Proctored Exams for SVSU & Non-SVSU Students

-The Testing Center offers testing services for SVSU and Non-SVSU students who need to take exams for other colleges or universities.
+The Testing Center offers testing services for SVSU and non-SVSU students who need to take exams for other colleges or universities.
 The Center can proctor both computerized as well as paper and pencil tests.
-Students taking proctored exams are subject to the policies of both the school of origin and the Testing Center.
+Students taking proctored exams are subject to the policies of both the school of origin and the Center.
 Students should review testing policies for both schools to ensure there are no issues with academic dishonesty.
-Testers are required to present a physical photo ID (student ID, driver's license, passport, or state ID) on test day; electronic versions will not be accepted.
+Testers are required to present a physical photo ID (student ID, driver's license, passport, or state ID) on test day; electronic versions or "photos" of the original ID will not be accepted.
+No exceptions can be made to this policy.

 Proctored Exams for SVSU Students